mageddo/dns-proxy-server/README.md

 ### Main features

-DPS is a lightweight end user (Developers, Server Administrators) DNS server tool which make it easy to develop systems with one single hostname and multiple environments to solve it, will:
+DPS is a lightweight end user (Developers, Server Administrators) DNS server tool which make it easy to develop in systems where one hostname can solve to different IPs based on the configured environment, so you can:

 * Solve hostnames from local configuration database
 * Solve hostnames from docker containers using docker **hostname** option or **HOSTNAMES** env